CityofToronto/bdit_data-sources/assets/traffic_signals/README.md

    a.side2route AS side2_street,
    b.latitude,
    b.longitude,
-   c.lpiactivationdate AS activation_date,
+   c.lpiactivation_date AS activation_date,
    NULL::text AS details
   FROM sgmaingeneral a
     JOIN sgpxgenmaingeneral b ON a.sgmaingeneraloid = b.sgmaingeneraloid
     JOIN sgsimaingeneral c ON a.sgmaingeneraloid = c.sgmaingeneraloid
- WHERE c.lpiactivationdate IS NOT NULL
+ WHERE c.lpiactivation_date IS NOT NULL
 UNION ALL
 SELECT 'LED Blankout Signs'::text AS asset_type,
    a.id::integer AS px,